Protestantism in Laos

-Protestantism in Laos is roughly half of the Christian population of the country, the Christian population counting 150,000 people.
+Protestantism in Laos make up about 80% of the Christian population of the country in 2020.

 Most of the Protestants in Laos are part of the Lao Evangelical Church.
-With around 300 congregations, Protestantism grew rapidly between 1994 and 2004.
+In 2021, estimates showed that it had 200,000 members; the Methodist church had 4,700 members.

 History

 The first Protestants in Laos arrived at the start of the twentieth century, specifically in 1903 for South and 1929 for North.
 However, none became firmly established until after independence in 1954 and then after European and American origin-denominations arrived.

 Denominations

-The Lao Evangelical Church is one of the Holiness churches of Laos and has branches in most of provinces across Laos.
-Another denomination is Seventh-day Adventist church of Laos which was founded in 1973 There are many neo-Protestant groups in Laos with missionary actions are strongest towards minority groups, many of which refuse to take part in everyday society.
+There are two Protestant denominations which are recognised by the government.
+One is the Lao Evangelical Church which is one of the Holiness churches of Laos and has branches in most of provinces across Laos.
+The other denomination is the Seventh-day Adventist church of Laos which was founded in 1973 There are many neo-Protestant groups in Laos with missionary actions are strongest towards minority groups, many of which refuse to take part in everyday society.
+The government requires all non-Catholic Christian groups to operate under either the LEC or the Seventh-Day Adventists.

 The Mission Évangélique au Laos (MEL) is one of the largest Christian denominations of Laos.
 The MEL is a Christian Brethren church.
 Most members of the MEL belong to ethnic minorities of the South of Laos, and membership exceeds 10,000.